 Traversers are used to move rail vehicles between workshops and despite what St Modwen contend, this is the most efficient way of shunting vehicles around the site.
 Any new railway works will incorporate a traverser, as Hitachi has done at their new IEP factory near Darlington.
 These images show how a vehicle is moved between sheds and out of the Works on low loaders.
 CAF at Newport is the latest Railway Works to install a traverser.

-The last three owners of Wolverton works.
+The last four owners of Wolverton works.

 Alstom who bought the works to carry out remedial work to their new train fleets to enable them to achieve safety accreditation were followed by Railcare who failed to make a go of the place but engaged with the community followed by Knorr-Bremse.

 Also the rail gate near the connection with the national network but St Modwen own the rail over canal bridge on the other side of this gate.